How Can I Be a True Follower of Christ

 –Pope St. John Paul II

 Even though we will still from our nature do what is wrong.
-This is because concupiscence–the inclination to sin from Adam and Eve’s original sin–will always exist within us causing us to accidentally (not intentionally) “do what I [we] hate,” (Romans 7:15).
-But we can obtain Christian Perfection and literally never choose to sin again.
+This is because concupiscence–the inclination to sin, from Adam and Eve’s original sin (CCC #405, #418)–will always exist within us causing us to accidentally (not intentionally) “do what I [we] hate,” (Romans 7:15) even if we grow into perfection (not able to chose to sin again).
+Yes, we can obtain Christian Perfection and literally never choose to sin again.
 To learn more please read the article, “How to Stop Sinning.”

 Imagine…never offending God again.
 Wow!
 That must be our goal, if we truly wish to love God.